vrugtehagel/yozo.ooo/src/docs/flow/debounce/index.md

 }
 ---

 Debouncing limits triggers by ignoring all triggers until a certain amount of time passes that no triggers were received.
-More intuitively, it waits for a certain duration of inactivity before letting a triggered through.
+More intuitively, it waits for a certain duration of inactivity before letting a trigger through.

 :::info
 **Note:** Throttling lets through a trigger as often as possible, but no more than once every `duration`{arg}.
 A debounce may not let any triggers through for as long as it is receiving triggers more often than once every`duration`{arg}.
 For throttling, see [`.throttle()`](/docs/flow/throttle/).